Hydra-Chain/hydragon-core-contracts/docs/VestingManager/VestingManager.md

 function openVestedDelegatePosition(address staker, uint256 durationWeeks) external payable
 ```

-Opens a new vested delegate position &amp; recive the liquid tokens
+Opens a new vested delegate position &amp; receive the liquid tokens

 *The owner of the contract is the only one who can call this function*